Westbourne School, Penarth: Organisation

-The Victoria Road facility houses the Nursery and Prep School.
+The Victoria Road facility houses the Pre-School and Prep School.
 The Senior School and Sixth Form are located in the main school building on the corner of Stanwell and Hickman roads.

 Westbourne School also benefits from occasional visiting teachers and tutors from local Cardiff schools, colleges and universities.
-School facilities include gymnasium, IT suite, library, science laboratories, sports hall as well as access to local sports facilities including athletics track, Penarth RFC rugby pitch and the International Sports Village in Cardiff Bay.
+School facilities include gymnasium, IT suite, library, science laboratories, sports hall as well as access to local sports facilities.

+The Pre-School accepts children from their third birthday.

 Sixth form

 The Autumn term 2008 saw the establishment of the school's first sixth form, housed in a new Research and Media Centre with its separate sixth form common room and roof terrace, ICT and Computing Department.

-The school offers the Diploma Programme of The International Baccalaureate Organisation.
+According to the school, 90% of students progress to universities ranked among the global top 20.

+Voted IB School of the Year 2019 by the Sunday Times, Westbourne is one of the best places in the world to study the IB Diploma Programme.
+From September 2025, the school announced the introduction of a suite of STEM and Business-focused A Levels.